Most Talked-About Controversies Linked to Paris Hilton

 August 2010: Nathan Lee Parada arrested outside Hilton's house

-In August 2010, Nathan Lee Parada was arrested after security men spotted him wielding two knives outside Paris Hilton's house.
-He was later found guilty on one felony count of attempted first-degree residential burglary.
+In August 2010, Nathan Lee Parada was arrested after being spotted wielding two knives outside Paris Hilton's house.

-August 27, 2010: Hilton arrested on suspicion of cocaine possession
+August 27, 2010: Hilton arrested for cocaine possession in Las Vegas

-September 17, 2010: Hilton pleads guilty to misdemeanors
+September 17, 2010: Hilton pleads guilty to two misdemeanors

-On September 17, 2010, to avoid a felony conviction, Paris Hilton pleaded guilty to two misdemeanors.
-Under the terms of the plea bargain, she was sentenced to one year of probation, 200 hours of community service, a US$2,000 fine and the completion of a drug-abuse treatment program on September 20.
+On September 17, 2010, to avoid a felony conviction, Paris Hilton pleaded guilty to two misdemeanors and was sentenced to one year of probation, 200 hours of community service, a US$2,000 fine, and completion of a drug-abuse treatment program on September 20.

 September 21, 2010: Hilton detained in Japan due to drug conviction

-On September 21, 2010, Paris Hilton and her sister Nicky were stopped by immigration officers at Narita Airport on their way to a Tokyo press conference to promote fashion and fragrance lines because of Hilton's drug-possession conviction.
-Airport officials questioned Hilton and Nicky was detained overnight at the airport hotel.
+On September 21, 2010, Paris Hilton and her sister Nicky were stopped by immigration officers at Narita Airport on their way to a Tokyo press conference because of Hilton's drug-possession conviction.
+They were detained overnight at the airport hotel.

 October 2010: James Rainford arrested for trespassing at Hilton's house

-In October 2010, James Rainford was arrested after he bicycled past guards at the entrance to Paris Hilton's gated community, went to her house, and began pounding on her door.
-He earned three years' probation, along with a restraining order from Hilton.
+In October 2010, James Rainford was arrested for trespassing at Paris Hilton's house and was given three years' probation and a restraining order from Hilton.

-April 2011: James Rainford arrested for attacking Cy Waits
+April 2011: Rainford arrested for attacking Hilton's boyfriend

-In April 2011, James Rainford was arrested a second time for attacking Paris Hilton's boyfriend Cy Waits outside Van Nuys Superior Court, where Hilton was headed to testify against Nathan Lee Parada.
+In April 2011, James Rainford was arrested for attacking Paris Hilton's boyfriend Cy Waits outside Van Nuys Superior Court.
+He was arrested again in July outside her Malibu, California, beach house.

 A 2011 Ipsos poll concluded that Paris Hilton was the most unpopular celebrity with Americans, with 60 percent of respondents viewing her unfavorably.

-September 20, 2012: Audio of alleged homophobic comments made by Hilton leaks
+September 20, 2012: Audio of homophobic comments made by Hilton leaked

 On September 20, 2012, an audio of what was perceived as homophobic comments made by Paris Hilton leaked onto the Internet.
-Following the backlash caused, she issued an apology through GLAAD.
+Following the backlash, she issued an apology through GLAAD.

 2012: Forbes Ranking

-November 2013: "Obsessed fan" flies banner over Malibu
+November 2013: "Obsessed fan" flies plane over Malibu with banners for Hilton

-In November 2013, an "obsessed fan" flew a plane over Malibu with two banners, one of which read, "Can't Get Paris Whitney Hilton Out of My Mind."
-The other read, "Mr. & Mrs. Hilton, may I court your daughter Paris?".
+In November 2013, an "obsessed fan" flew a plane over Malibu with two banners for Paris Hilton, one reading, "Can't Get Paris Whitney Hilton Out of My Mind," and the other, "Mr. & Mrs. Hilton, may I court your daughter Paris?"

-In 2013, the International Paris Hilton Day was permanently discontinued due to controversial comments made by Paris Hilton the previous year.
+In 2013, the International Paris Hilton Day celebration in Warsaw was permanently discontinued due to controversial comments made by Paris Hilton the previous year.

-October 2014: Man with Hilton tattoos arrested at her gated community
+October 2014: Man covered in Hilton tattoos arrested near her gated community

-In October 2014, Lukas Redanz, a man who was completely covered with tattoos of Paris Hilton and appeared to be "extremely drunk", was arrested after he reportedly went to her gated community "to see her".
+In October 2014, Lukas Redanz, a man covered in tattoos of Paris Hilton, was arrested after going to her gated community "to see her".

 December 2014: Hilton receives anti-Semitic messages and threats

-In December 2014, Paris Hilton filed a report with the Los Angeles Police Department after receiving anti-Semitic messages on social media from a man who believed she was Jewish; he threatened to rape and kill her.
+In December 2014, Paris Hilton filed a report with the Los Angeles Police Department after receiving anti-Semitic messages on social media from a man who threatened to rape and kill her.

 2014: Forbes Ranking

-In 2015, Paris Hilton was the target of an identity theft scheme by Paytsar Bkhchadzhyan, a woman who used Hilton's credit cards to book a party at the Hollywood Roosevelt Hotel.
+Between 2015 and 2017, Paris Hilton was the target of an identity theft scheme by Paytsar Bkhchadzhyan, who used Hilton's credit cards to book a party and stole nude photos of Hilton from her iCloud account.

-In 2015, an "obsessed fan", posed as a flower deliveryman to gain access to Paris Hilton's gated community, where he left her a classic Cadillac.
+In 2015, the same person that flew a plane over Malibu, reportedly posed as a flower deliveryman to gain access to Paris Hilton's gated community, where he left her a classic Cadillac.

 2017: Bkhchadzhyan sentenced for identity theft scheme

-In 2017, Paytsar Bkhchadzhyan, who had been stealing from Paris Hilton, was arrested in 2017 for bank fraud conspiracy, and was later sentenced to 57 months in prison and ordered to pay restitution.
+In 2017, Paytsar Bkhchadzhyan, who targeted Paris Hilton in an identity theft scheme, was arrested for bank fraud conspiracy, and was later sentenced to 57 months in prison and ordered to pay restitution.

 October 9, 2020: Rally outside Provo Canyon School

-On October 9, 2020, Paris Hilton held a rally outside Provo Canyon School in Utah in protest of alleged abuse and programs for troubled teens.
+On October 9, 2020, Paris Hilton held a rally outside Provo Canyon School in Utah to protest alleged abuse at the school and other programs for troubled teens.